 Since data alone can not provide a full understanding of the impact of VE, interviews of select HQES and MBC staff were conducted between April 9 through 15, 2009.
+Although the project scope contained relatively few hours to conduct interviews, it was determined that interviewing additional staff at all levels of both departments was necessary to obtain an accurate representation of how VE is being implemented.
+ISBG voluntarily conducted these additional interviews despite the substantial additional time required.
+A total of 22 staff from both departments were interviewed.
 Eleven (11) HQES staff were interviewed, all of whom were present since the onset of VE, with an average of 14 years experience with HQES, representing all staffing levels.
 Additionally, 11 MBC investigative staff were interviewed, all of whom were present at MBC since the onset of VE, with an average of 13 years with MBC, representing all staffing levels.
 Selection of the interviewed staff was made by HQES and MBC management and included a cross section of geographic locations and journey and supervisory levels from each agency.